Everest Three High Passes Trek

 Itinerary

-This is a 19-day trek through the Everest region, hitting all the big highlights without rushing.
+The Everest Three Pass Trek 19 days itinerary through the Everest region, hitting all the big highlights without rushing.

 You’ll fly into Lukla, explore Namche Bazaar, cross Kongma La, Cho La, and Renjo La passes, hike to Everest Base Camp, and take in the views from Kala Patthar.
 Along the way, there’s time to rest, enjoy the mountains, and see local villages.

 We can also adjust the trek to suit you.
 If you want extra rest, side trips, or just a slower pace, we’ll make it happen.
-Just contact us and get your dream Everest trekking itinerary now.
+Just contact us and get your dream Everest three pass trekking itinerary now.

 Trip PlanExpand All